Mindy Gledhill: Television and film

-Gledhill's music has appeared in various television shows (We Got Married, Bones, 20/20, and Jane by Design) and films (Beau Jest, Christmas Angel, Scents and Sensibilities, The Power of Two, and Meet the Mormons).
+Gledhill's music has appeared in various television shows (We Got Married, Bones, 20/20, and Jane by Design) and films (Beau Jest, Christmas Angel, Scents and Sensibility, The Power of Two, and Meet the Mormons).

 Commercials

 The non-album track "Bring Me Close" was used in a Fruit of the Loom commercial that aired during the 2012 Summer Olympics.
-Mindy also provided piano and vocal tracks for a AAA Super Bowl XLVIII commercial.
+Gledhill also provided piano and vocal tracks for a AAA Super Bowl XLVIII commercial.